survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 # Searching with React

-Let’s say we want to implement a rough little search for our application without a proper backend.
+Let’s say you want to implement a rough little search for our application without a proper backend.
 You could do it through [lunr](http://lunrjs.com/) and generate a static search index to serve.

 The problem is that the index can be sizable depending on the amount of the content.
-The good thing is that we don’t need the search index straight from the start.
-We can do something smarter.
-We can start loading the index when the user selects our search field.
+The good thing is that you don’t need the search index straight from the start.
+You can do something smarter instead.
+You can start loading the index when the user selects our search field.

 Doing this defers the loading and moves it to a place where it’s more acceptable for performance.
-Given the initial search will be slower than the subsequent ones we should display a loading indicator.
+Given the initial search will be slower than the subsequent ones you should display a loading indicator.
 But that’s fine from the user point of view.

 Webpack’s **code splitting** feature allows us to do this.
 See the *Code Splitting* chapter for more detailed discussion and the exact setup required.